Skip to Content

 For us, Camino de Santiago guidebooks by John Brierley are the best.
 We used his Pilgrim’s Guide to the Camino Portugués Lisbon – Porto – Santiago: including Camino Central, Variente Espiritual, Camino da Costa, & Senda Litoral on the Portuguese Camino and it was spot on, very helpful, and up-to-date.

 We don’t use apps for walking the Camino but I know many people do.
 So we’ve tried different apps for the Portuguese Camino to see how they work.
 I used for a couple of days Wise Pilgrim and Buen Camino on the different stages and routes of the Portuguese Camino.
-I haven’t used Camino Ninja (I know many people like it) because it wasn’t available.
-Maybe next time I’ll use it.
+I used Camino Ninja (I know many pilgrims like it) when I walked the Litoral Way and it was quite accurate most of the time.

 If you want to make your walk easier or have some back issues and can’t carry a heavy bag every day you can use a backpack delivery service.
 Several companies can deliver your backpack or suitcase for every stage between your accommodation.
-Pilbeo (Central and Coastal Route), Tui Trans (Coastal, Central, and Spiritual Routes) and Correos (Central Route from Tui) do luggage transfer on the Portuguese Camino.
+Pilbeo (Central Route), Tui Trans (Coastal, Central, and Spiritual Routes) and Correos (Central, Coastal, and Spiritual Route) do luggage transfer on the Portuguese Camino.
 You can use it for the entire route or some stages.
 One stage costs 7 Euros per backpack.

 It’s important to remember that public albergues on the Camino usually don’t allow luggage delivery.
 These albergues can’t be booked in advance and they won’t keep a bed for you even if your backpack is delivered there.
 Private albergues and hotels along the route have no problem with luggage delivery.